 The dataset contains cognitive test scores of three and four-year-old children~\citep{gelman2007data}.
 Data is collected from $n=434$ kids.
-For kid $i$, the IQ $q_i\in\mathbb{R}^{+}$, mom's IQ $m_i\in\mathbb{R}^{+}$ and mom's completion of high school $h_\in\{0,1\}i$ are collected.
+For kid $i$, the IQ $q_i\in\mathbb{R}^{+}$, mother's IQ $m_i\in\mathbb{R}^{+}$ and mother's completion of high school $h_i \in\{0,1\}i$ are collected.
 The likelihood model is

 Also, we centered the data so $\text{normal}(0,1)$ is assigned as prior to all coefficients and $\text{normal$^+$}(0,1)$ is assigned to $\sigma$ as prior.